New Nurses: Key Issues

 New Nurses: Your License to Practice Video

 “New Nurses: Your License to Practice” highlights topics that newly licensed nurses should be aware of as they begin their first nursing positions.
-It gives them, as well as practicing nurses and students, an explanation of how the profession is regulated, through nursing licensure, boards of nursing and state laws called nurse practice acts.
+It gives them, as well as practicing nurses and students, an explanation of how the profession is regulated, through nursing licensure, U.S. Nursing Regulatory Bodies and state laws called nurse practice acts.
 The video also details the importance of maintaining professional boundaries and upholding nursing ethics.
 Watch now!

 Resources for New Nurses